 Bob became a Master of Wine in 2002 and, in doing so, broke a four-year span in which no North American had passed the exam.
 He’s currently one of about 45 Masters of Wine in North America and 375 worldwide.

-Now in his thirty-seventh year in the wine industry, he’s held a number of key leadership roles; currently, as CEO of Stellar Bottles based in Northern California, a newly launched subscription-based web company that focuses on small scale artisanal wines with a strong sense of provenance.
-Prior to Stellar Bottles, Bob headed up Exclusive Brands for Coles Liquor Group, based in Melbourne, Australia.
+Now in his thirty-eighth year in the wine industry, he’s held a number of key leadership roles; currently, as Founder of Stellar Bottles and Moxie Wine Consulting, both based in Northern California.
+Previously, Bob headed up Exclusive Brands for Coles Liquor Group, based in Melbourne, Australia.
 Before that, he was Senior Vice President of Wine for BevMo Stores based in Concord, California.
 Prior to moving to the west coast, he was Director of Wine, Spirits, and Beer for about 1000 stores under the various banners of Southeastern Grocers based in Jacksonville, FL.
 His first role in the corporate world was as a category lead over wine, spirits, and beer for Sam’s Club US in Bentonville, Arkansas.

 Bob’s career in wine started with twenty years in retail stores, including sixteen years of owning a specialty wine retail business in Traverse City, Michigan.
 The business was sold in 2002.
 Before starting his own business, he worked as a clerk and a truck driver for a Detroit area wine retailer, later becoming the store manager.

 Throughout his career, Bob has worked harvests, pruned vines, pumped over tanks and spent countless hours in winery labs creating blends.
 He’s also judged at many of the major competitions throughout the US, Europe, South America, and Australia.
-This is his thirteenth year as a judge at TEXSOM Outside of wine, Bob enjoys cooking, traveling, NFL football, endurance cycling and racquetball.
+This is his fourteenth year as a judge at The TEXSOM International Wine Awards.

 Francis Percival is food editor and columnist for The World of Fine Wine.
 His work has been shortlisted at the Louis Roederer International Wine Writers’ Awards for the last five years, winning Best International Wine Columnist in 2013 and Pio Cesare Food & Wine Writer of the Year in 2015.
 Apart from The World of Fine Wine, his work has appeared in Decanter and the Financial Times in the UK and Culture, Saveur, and Gourmet in the US.
 Besides writing, Francis also teaches wine and cheese classes for Neal’s Yard Dairy and cofounded and hosts the London Gastronomy Seminars, a long-running series of lectures and talks in London dedicated to making the technical side of food and drink fun and accessible.
 Together with his wife, Bronwen Percival, Francis is the author of Reinventing the Wheel: Milk, Microbes, and the Fight for Real Cheese.